keikai/doc/axyra/dev-ref/Installation.md

 # Dependencies

-The SDK pulls in `jackson-databind` — the Java and native sides exchange structured values (styles, charts, pivot definitions, filters) as JSON across the JNI boundary.
-If your application pins a different Jackson version, the SDK works with any 2.x that is API-compatible.
+The Java library pulls in `jackson-databind` — the Java and native sides exchange structured values (styles, charts, pivot definitions, filters) as JSON across the JNI boundary.
+If your application pins a different Jackson version, the library works with any 2.x that is API-compatible.

 # Java version